MC10Inc/biostamp-js/README.md

   * **config**: A plain object in the form `{ recordingEnabled, ad5940, afe4900, environment, motion }`, as described below.
   * **duration**: The number of seconds after which to stop sensing.
 If 0 (the default), sensing continues until you call `stopSensing()`.
-  * **metadata**: An optional UTF-8 string to describe a recording, up to 128 bytes, if recording is enabled in the sensing configuration.
+  * **metadata**: A byte array, up to 128 bytes, if recording is enabled in the sensing configuration.
+Use `BiostampUtils.encodeText()`, described below, to store textual data in this field.

 ``` javascript
 sensor.startSensing(config, 0, metadata).then((recordingId) => {